-For purposes of the statement of cash flows, the Commission considers investments with original maturities of three months or less to be cash short-term investments.
+For purposes of the statement of cash flows, the Commission considers investments with original maturities of three months or less to be cash equivalents.
 These are reflected in the following accounts reported on the statement of net position: cash and restricted cash.